eBird Alerts and Targets Frequently Asked Questions

 Why wasn't my observation included on Alerts?

 See Rare Bird Alerts and ABA Alerts below for descriptions of which species are included on each type of Alert.
 In general, only recently reported species that are marked with a "Rare" icon - indicating they are unusual for that date and location - are included on Alerts.
 Learn more about how "Rare" species are flagged.
+Note that only species for which the filter limit is set to 0 will appear on alerts - flagged high counts will not.

 What does "Confirmed" vs "Unconfirmed" mean on Alerts?